exercism/website-copy/tracks/elixir/exercises/bob/mentoring.md

 #### Hardcoding test data

-This is the first solution on the track and students will frequently hardcode test data to get a solution.
+As first real exercise on the track, students will frequently hardcode test data to get to a solution.
 They should be recommended to find a more general solution.

 #### `is_shouting`